Zak Lovelace: Club career

-In 2019, Lovelace joined Millwall from Glebe after scoring 26 goals in 15 appearances en route to Glebe's Kent Youth League victory.
+In 2019, Lovelace joined Millwall from Glebe after scoring 43 goals in 15 appearances en route to Glebe's Kent Youth League victory.
 On 29 December 2021, after scoring 21 goals in 19 appearances throughout Millwall's youth teams, Lovelace made his debut as a late substitute in Millwall's 1–0 win over Coventry City, becoming Millwall's second youngest ever player in the process.

-On 4 July 2022, Lovelace signed for Scottish club Rangers, initially linking up with the club's academy.
-He made his debut for the club in the League Cup against then Scottish League One side Queen of the South on 30 August 2022.
+On 4 July 2022, Lovelace signed for Scottish club Rangers, initially linking up with the club's Academy.
+He was sent off for simulation in the 2023 Scottish Youth Cup Final against Celtic, which Rangers lost 6-5.